Manage desktops remotely

 - Black hole the chromoting-host.talkgadget.google.com DNS entry as described above.

-- Create a policy entry that routes Chrome Remote Desktop host traffic to a different DNS name than the one used by default.
+- Create an entry that routes Chrome Remote Desktop host traffic to a different DNS name than the one used by default.

 - Windows: Set HKEY_LOCAL_MACHINE\Software\Policies\Google\Chrome\RemoteAccessHostTalkGadgetPrefix to a literal to use a different DNS entry.
 For example, allowed-chromoting-host causes hosts to connect to Google Talk at allowed-chromoting-host.talkgadget.google.com.